aarokorhonen/pino-preview/README.md

 # json-log-preview

-_Note: This is experimental software and has not been extensively tested in production environments!_

 This is a utility web app for near-real-time previewing of structured JSON logs.
 It is currently designed to consume output from applications which use the [pino](https://github.com/pinojs/pino) library, but support for arbitrary structured